anthony-rey/cluster/README.md

 - Other subdirectories may contain supporting scripts or documentation.

 ## Citation
-If you use this data, please cite the corresponding paper:
+If you use this data, please cite the corresponding paper
 ```
 @article{rey2025,
 	author={Anthony Rey and Ömer M. Aksoy and Daniel P. Arovas and Claudio Chamon and Christopher Mudry},